wonchan-choi/just-the-doc/index.md

 layout: home
 ---
 # About Me
 I am an assistant professor at the School of Information Studies at University of Wisconsin-Milwaukee.
-My research interests fall under the research areas of human information behavior and human–computer interaction.
+My research areas include human information behavior and human–computer interaction.
 ## Contact Information
 <dl>
   <dt>Email:</dt>